jmichel7/AffineA.jl/README.md

 # AffineA
 Periodic permutations, Coxeter group `Ãₙ` and its dual braid monoid.

-This package implements:
-  - the periodic permutations of the integers.
-  - the Coxeter group of type `Ãₙ₋₁` as a group of periodic permutations of period `n`.
-  - the function dual braid monoid  for such groups.
+This  package  implements  the  periodic  permutations of the integers, the Coxeter group of type `Ãₙ₋₁` as a group of periodic permutations of period `n`, and the function dual braid monoid for such groups.

 ### Installing
 To install this package, start Julia, enter package mode with ], and then do